cwhite204/depot-agile/README.md

-# README
+# Depot

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A web app made by following the insructions in the book Agile Web Development with rails 5.

-* Ruby version
+* Ruby version = 2.4.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Run 'bundle install' to install the neccessary gems

-* How to run the test suite
+* Run 'rake db:migrate' to create the database'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* There are tests that have been created which you can run by using the 'rails test' command followed by the test file

+* Uses WebSocket so that the products arent reloaded if there is no new ones added to the database.